prgr4m/patron/docs/basic_usage.rst

+.. _Basic Usage:

 Basic Usage
 ===========
 Patron is command line utility and has an adaptive parser.
-It basically switches modes when you are working with a patron project or not.
+It basically switches modes when you are working with a patron project root directory or not.

 To view the help at any time run the command with `-h` or `--help`::